Available only to Schools

 Other STEM to STEAM Explorations

-• Engineering a Dance—Students practice improvisational dance games as a form of brainstorming and use the engineering design process to create choreography based on an engineering theme.
+• Engineering a Dance—Students use the engineering design process & collaboration to create choreography.

-• Exploring Body Systems— Students kinesthetically explore the skeletal, muscular, nervous, respiratory, and circulatory systems and examine the importance of body knowledge in dance.
+• Exploring Body Systems— Students kinesthetically explore different body systems and examine the importance of body knowledge in dance.

 • Geometry and Dance—Students embody spatial concepts of geometry using dance.

-These units explore Dance as a form of literacy / text / communication / expression.
+In these units, students explore dance as a form of literacy / text / communication / expression.

-• Dance — Write!—Developed through Artist-Teacher Partnership with Cynthia Clancy, this unit connects creative movement to writing skills (letter formation, word formation, narrative, and story-telling).
+• Dance — Write!— Developed in partnership with Kindergarten teacher Cynthia Clancy, this unit connects creative movement to writing skills (letter formation, word formation, narrative, and story-telling).

-• Greetings Through Movement Workshop—Explores literacy connections between reading, writing, & dance by creating movement greeting cards to express thoughts & feelings.
+• Greetings Through Movement Workshop—Explores connections between reading, writing, & dance by creating greeting cards made of movement to express students’ ideas & feelings.

-• Moving Morals—Using elements of dance, students create dance phrases that communicate the same meaning as the morals of selected fables.
+• Moving Morals—Students create dance phrases that communicate the meaning of morals of selected fables.

 • Dance Upon A Time—Uses creative movement to introduce literacy concepts in children’s stories.
-Students embody different characters, express vocabulary, and perform parts of the story while developing knowledge of dance elements, spatial awareness and sequencing.
-Choose a story below, or suggest one to be developed in your class:
+Students embody characters, express vocabulary, & perform parts of the story while developing motor skills, spatial awareness & sequencing.

 Socially Relevant Topics: